Ofgem price cap – what is happening to my energy bill?

 As a rule of thumb, Which? recommends looking for deals cheaper than the price cap (this is where comparing gas and electricity unit rates is important, rather than looking at headline figures), not longer than 12 months and without significant exit fees.

-However, the End Fuel Poverty Coalition said it understood that some fixed tariffs will include announced cuts from February 25, and some will not.
+However, the End Fuel Poverty Coalition said it understood that some fixed tariffs will include the latest cut to the cap, but some will not.

-It warned that this could make switching and fixing – that is already confusing – “even more difficult to gauge”.
+It warned that this could make switching and fixing – already a confusing process for some – “even more difficult to gauge”.

-It said households may prefer to wait for the dust to settle on Wednesday’s announcement before signing up to a fixed term deal or changing supplier.
+It said households may prefer to wait for the dust to settle on Wednesday’s announcement before signing up to a fixed-term deal or changing their supplier.

 Cornwall Insight currently expects the price cap to remain relatively steady throughout 2026, with a small fall forecast in July.